ilkerccom/bitcrackrandomiser/README.md

 ---

-2000000-2050000 (First ~%0.98) ranges and 3FAF000-3FFFFFF (Last ~%0.98) manually defeated in this pool.
+For Puzzle 66: 2000000-2050000 (First ~%0.98) ranges and 3FAF000-3FFFFFF (Last ~%0.98) manually defeated in this pool.
 If you rescan a defeated range, it will now be marked as scanned normal.

 ## Example